 Pose-Aware Facial Expression Recognition Assisted by Text Description

-Although expression descriptions provide more information about facial behaviors despite of different poses, and pose features are beneficial to facial expression recognition.
-Neither of them have been leveraged in facial expression recognition.
-This paper proposes a pose-aware text-assistant method through a cross-modality attention.
-Specifically, the proposed method consists of three components, the pose feature extractor, the text feature extractor, and the cross-modality module.
-The pose feature extractor cooperates with a fully-connected layer for pose classification.
-According to the experimental observation, poses can be discriminated clearly.
-Therefore, pose features obtained from the pose feature extractor can represent the corresponding poses.
-To eliminate bias due to appearance and illumination, we take the cluster centers as the final pose features.
-The text feature extractor is based on transformer.
-Expression description texts are first passed through intra-Exp attention to obtain expression embeddings.
-To leverage the correlation among different expressions, all expression embeddings are then concatenated and passed through inter-Exp attention.
-The cross-modality module attempts to learn attention maps that distinguish the importance of different regions by taking advantage of the prior knowledge about poses and expressions for the extracted facial image feature.
-The weighted feature by the attention maps is utilized for pose and expression classification.
-Experiments on two benchmark data sets demonstrate that the proposed method has achieved a superior performance than the state-of-the-art methods.
+Although expression descriptions provide additional information about facial behaviors and pose features are beneficial to facial expression recognition (FER), neither has been fully leveraged.
+This paper proposes a pose-aware text-assisted method of facial expression recognition using cross-modality attention.
+Specifically, the proposed method consists of three components: the pose feature extractor, the text feature extractor, and the cross-modality module.
+The pose feature extractor cooperates with a fully connected layer so poses can be clearly discriminated and classified to represent corresponding poses.
+Cluster centers are taken as the final pose features to eliminate bias due to appearance and illumination.
+The text feature extractor is based on a transformer.
+Expression description texts are first passed through Intra-Exp attention to obtain expression embeddings.
+All expression embeddings are then concatenated and passed through Inter-Exp attention to leverage correlations among different expressions.
+The cross-modality module attempts to learn attention maps that distinguish the importance of different regions by taking advantage of prior knowledge about poses and expressions for the extracted facial image feature.
+Pose and expression classification utilize the weighted attention maps.
+Experiments on two benchmark data sets demonstrate that the proposed method achieves superior performance over state-of-the-art methods.

 Introduction

-Facial expression is one of the most powerful, natural and universal signals for human beings to convey their emotional states and intentions (Darwin 2015; Tian, Kanade, and Cohn 2001).
-Studies on facial expression analysis have been applied to social robots, medical treatment, driver fatigue surveillance and human-computer interaction system (S. Li and Deng 2020).
-As expression recognition applications migrate to more flexible and changeable scenarios in the wild, the demand for facial expression recognition (FER) under multi-pose has become prominent increasingly.
-We particularly focus on the task in the paper.
+Facial expression is one of the most powerful, natural, and universal ways in which human beings convey their emotional states and intentions (Darwin 2015; Tian, Kanade, and Cohn 2001).
+Studies on facial expression analysis have been applied to social robots, medical treatments, driver fatigue surveillance, and human-computer Interaction systems (S. Li and Deng 2020).
+As expression recognition applications migrate to more flexible and mutable scenarios in the wild, the demand for multi-pose facial expression recognition has increased.
+This is the focus of our paper.

-In order to achieve FER under multi-pose, two common methods are involved.
-First, an intuitive approach is to enrich and enlarge the data set through generating fresh images with various poses and expressions for each original image, so that the network can learn various patterns (F. Zhang et al. 2018; F. Zhang et al. 2020; X. Zhang, Zhanga, and Xu 2021).
-In order to force the generated images to be close to the real images, a discriminator is used to determine whether one image is from the original images (TRUE) or the generated images (FALSE).
-When the discriminator can not determine TRUE or FALSE, these generated images along with the original images are both used to train a robust FER system.
-The pose and expression information which directs the images’ generation, is usually offered through pairs of label or face landmarks.
-However, the approach depends on the quality of generated images heavily and leads to a decrease in training efficiency owing to a large amount of training data.
+Two methods are commonly used for multi-pose FER.
+One intuitive approach is to enrich and enlarge the data set by generating fresh images with different poses and expressions for each original image, so that the network can learn various patterns (F. Zhang et al. 2018; F. Zhang et al. 2020; X. Zhang, Zhanga, and Xu 2021).
+A discriminator is used to force similarity between real and generated images.
+It determines whether an image is an original image (TRUE) or a generated image (FALSE).
+Once the discriminator is unable to determine whether a generated image is TRUE or FALSE, it is added to the original images and used to train a robust FER system.
+The pose and expression information directing image generation is usually offered through pairs of label or face landmarks.
+However, the approach is heavily dependent on the quality of generated images, and is inefficient due to the large amount of training data needed.